 Here’s a great AIP pantry list from Autoimmune Wellness.

 WHOLE 30 Diet – A paleo template diet that helps you either “reset” the immune system or figure out what may be causing your diet distress.
 Whether it be from skin irritations, sleep problems, gut problems, low energy, cravings, etc. A 30 diet program focusing on whole foods.
 This temporary healing recipes diet eliminates certain food groups (like sugar, grains, dairy and legumes) and then adds it back in after 30 days.
 At that time, you can monitor how you feel for each food group you add back in.
+Looking for more healing reasons to do Whole 30, check out Perry’s Plate!

 What to avoid for 30 days: